How do we end up staying so long??

 Have you ever wondered where you belong in the world of work?

 I have been fascinated by how people choose their work for as long as I can remember.
 It probably started in my college days.
 I did summer temp work in downtown DC, and loved it.
 I worked for Channel 5 with Maury Povich (a newscaster), did data analysis at the World Bank and was offered a job at Goodyear in sales and marketing with the Blimp.
-I loved “temping” and especially “Mrs. B”, my staffing manager.
+I loved “temping” and especially with “Mrs. B”, my staffing manager.

 Mrs. B and husband Ralph

 I jumped at the chance to work as a staffing consultant with Mrs. B, so quit college, started work and loved it.
-We doubled the business in a year, she opened up her own agency and we enjoyed growth, great clients and a great reputation.
+We doubled the business in a year, she opened her own agency and we enjoyed growth, great clients and a great reputation.
 Mrs. B was kind, incredibly sharp and naturally gifted at understanding a person’s character and placing them in the right job.
 For me, this job was like water … natural, easy and I was good at it.

 I’d love to have a conversation with you!
 Let’s find your best career fit and create a plan to get you there!